 Current support for the Law

 The poll shows that 37% strongly or somewhat strongly agree (top 2 box) with the current legislation (58% are on the agree side (5,6,7).
-Few people are against the law and many are neutral (24% take the middle position which should probably be considered a neutral position on this scale).
+Few people are against the law and many are neutral.
+Twenty-four percent take the middle position,which should probably be considered a neutral position on this scale).

 The survey also tested the proposition that the law should be further liberalized.
 Here Ontarians show little appetite for fully decriminalizing prostitution.
 It is worth noting that the meaning of decriminalization is fully spelled out in the question, which includes pimping and brothel ownership.
 If these were separately tested, we might find that support varies by the type of activity.

-Few Ontarians would support prostitution as a job for their daughter, sister of family member (5% top 2 box agree) and almost as few (7%) would support their son, brother, husband or family member paying a prostitute for sexual services.
-This is a strong indication that prostitution is rejected for moral/ ethical grounds but Ontarians also see significant harm for women and girls (62% top 2 box agree).
+Few Ontarians would support prostitution as a job for their daughter, sister of family member (5% top 2 box agree).
+Almost as few (7%) would support their son, brother, husband or family member paying a prostitute for sexual services.
+This is a strong indication that prostitution is rejected for moral/ ethical grounds.
+Ontarians also see significant harm for women and girls (62% top 2 box agree).

-The Supreme Court handed legislators a difficult task when it forced them to rewrite the prostitution legislation to bring it into compliance with the Charter.
+The Supreme Court handed legislators a difficult task when it forced them to rewrite the prostitution legislation.
 Prostitution may be the oldest profession but public opinion on it is multi-faceted.
 Public attitudes about a policy response trigger different norms and values — morality, sexual freedom, gender-based violence, cultural attitudes about women — and reconciling them into a new law was going to challenge the Government.
 Don’t forget that government’s were not able to resolve this for abortion [no new law was passed after the Supreme Court found the previous law unconstitutional].

-So while recent governments have moved in the direction of more personal autonomy and less government restrictions based on moral or ethical grounds (e.g. same-sex marriage; assisted dying; legalizing marijuana), the government response in this case arguably was to move the legislation as incrementally as possible.
-A decision that certainly opens up the potential for future legal challenges (and does not address many of the safety issues prostitutes face) but was very much in step with Canadian views at the time.
+The government response in this case, arguably, was to move the legislation as incrementally as possible.
+In contrast, recent governments have moved in the direction of more personal autonomy and less government restrictions based on moral or ethical grounds (e.g. same-sex marriage; assisted dying; legalizing marijuana) in other areas.
+A decision that certainly opens up the potential for future legal challenges.
+It also does not address many of the safety issues prostitutes face.
+Nevertheless it was in step with Canadian views at the time.